kaustuvkunal/map-reduce/src/main/java/com/kk/mapreduce/commonfriends/README.md

 ```

 ## Reduce Phase
-Merge all values in a single set, this will eliminate the duplicate too
+Merge all values in a single set, this will eliminate the duplicates too

 ######  Reducer Input
 ```